Location: 5 miles northeast of Sterling, AK

 Incident Command: Type 2 Northern Rockies Incident Management Team 4, Rick Connell, I.C.

-Restrictions/Closures: An area closure remains in effect for the back channel on the south side of the Kenai River from approximately River Mile 69.5 to River Mile 71.5.
-All refuge and national forest lands that have been burned are currently closed to public access.
+Restrictions/Closures: An area closure remains in effect for all refuge and national forest lands that have been burned.
 All recreation facilities along the Skilak Road, including campgrounds, trails, and day use areas remain closed.
 Information on these closures is available at https://inciweb.nwcg.gov/incident/6387/.

 Cooperating Agencies: US Fish and Wildlife Service, State of Alaska Division of Forestry, US Forest Service, Alaska State Parks, Kenai Peninsula Borough, Central Emergency Services, Cooper Landing Volunteer Fire Department, Alaska State Troopers, Alaska Department of Transportation, Alaska Department of Fish & Game.